 Whether it's a virus infection, a hardware failure, or just human error, it's all too easy to lose vital files.
 As soon as you've become aware of data loss, it's critical you stop using the drive affected immediately.
 Whether the drive itself is failing or you've simply deleted a file accidentally, this is the golden moment when you may be able to get your data back before it's gone for good.

-We've cherry-picked five of the best free data recovery tools in the business.
+We've picked five of the best free file recovery tools in the business.
 Just pick the one closest to your requirements and with a bit of luck (and no small measure of help from the app involved), you could yet save your files.

-Our favourite free file recovery tool is often overlooked.
+Our second favorite free file recovery tool is often overlooked.
 DMDE Free Edition scores major points because it's capable of recovering data from a wide array of drives, including 2TB+ drives rescued from a fried external drive enclosure with proprietary formatting (it's a long story).

 DMDE may not be the simplest tool to use, but it's one of the most effective, and our step-by-step file recovery guide will help you with the basics.